Justice of the peace: Oregon

+In Oregon, as of 2023, Justices of the Peace preside over 22 Justice Courts.
+Oregon Justices of the Peace are state court judges, even though their salary is paid by their respective counties.
+A Justice of the Peace is elected for a term of six years.
+If a Justice of the Peace position becomes vacant during the Justice's term, the Governor appoints a Justice to fill the vacancy until the next general election.

+In Oregon, Justices of the Peace have jurisdiction over civil lawsuits of less than $10,000; evictions; misdemeanors, and violations, like traffic tickets, boating violations, and wildlife violations.
+Further, Justice Courts have jurisdiction over violations of the county code, and some Justice Courts act as the municipal court of certain cities.
+Justice courts do not have jurisdiction over certain types of civil cases, including disputes over title to real estate, false imprisonment, libel, slander, and malicious prosecution.
+Justices of the Peace are authorized to perform courthouse weddings in Oregon.

 Texas

 In Texas, JPs are elected on a partisan ballot every four years.

 Texas does not require a JP to be an attorney in good standing.
 However, JPs are required to be "well versed in the law" and take mandatory classes to retain their office.
 New JPs are required to take 80 hours of legal, state-mandated classes the first year, and 20 hours each year thereafter during their tenure in office.

 Sections 18 and 19 of Article V of the Texas Constitution, as well as Chapters 27 and 28 of the Texas Government Code, outline the duties of these Courts and their officers.

 Under Section 18, the number of JPs (and associated constables) is dependent on the size of the county: